DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Evaluation

-Check all sentences below that are correct:
+Which of the following sentences is correct:

 - A text is not data in itself, but can produce data if converted into numbers.
 - Part-of-Speech (POS) tagging can help identifying verbs, adjectives and nouns in a text.*